 John, after he spoke out against Herod's marriage to his sister-in-law (Mark 6:17 - 18), was arrested and put in prison sometime after Passover in 27 A.D.
 In was during his period of imprisonment that doubts about Jesus began to take root.

 What few people who study the Bible realize is that, although the Baptist had proclaimed Jesus as the Lamb of God, he had not personally witnessed any of his miracles.

 The Jews in the first century were expecting a Messiah who would free them from Roman control.
 Jesus' mission had nothing to do with gaining Judea's independence so, in prison, John had time to think and entertain a doubt or two.
-He began to hear about the works of Christ, and may have wondered why Christ did not deliver him.
+As He began to hear about the works of Christ, he must have wondered why he was not miraculously freed from prison.

 John's unresolved doubts finally led him to send two of his disciples to ask a few questions (Matthew 11:1 - 3) of Jesus.
 The answer they took back with them was to-the-point.

 ". . . tell him what you hear and have seen for yourself, that the blind and lame and lepers and deaf are healed, the dead are raised up, and the poor hear the good news of God's kingdom.
 Happy is he who has no doubts about me" (Matthew 11:4 - 6).

 Christ asked the crowd what they went out into the wilderness to see.
 Did they go to see a weak, spineless person shaken by every wind of doctrine?
 Or a man in soft clothing?
 If that is what they expected, they were mistaken.
 One has to wonder whether Jesus' next statement was a jab at Herod.
 He said, "Those who wear silks and satins are in kings' houses" (Matthew 11:7 - 8).